Can I ask you something?

 You see, most people talk about how they want to save money and blah blah blah.
 But when it comes to making the necessary sacrifices to do that, they instantly disappear.

-The reason this happens is because their reason for wanting to save that money isn’t strong enough.
+This happens because their reason for wanting to save that money isn’t strong enough.

-I don’t blame them though, because it really is a challenge that requires serious commitment.
+You can’t blame them though, since it’s a challenge that requires a huge commitment.

 Great, then let’s begin.